Protecting Aquatic Ecosystems in India's Northeastern Himalaya Region

 State of implementation/results

-- The “Red List” of endangered species of freshwater fish has been updated.
-Protective measures will be included in the national action plans.
+- The “Red List” of endangered species of freshwater fish was updated.
+Protective measures were included in the national action plans.

 - Two new fish species and four aquatic insects were discovered during the inventory of aquatic species in Nagaland.